 MassLandlords certification is the best way to demonstrate your professional landlording credentials to Massachusetts renters and to your community.

 Introduction to the Certified Massachusetts Landlord™

-Wouldn’t you like prospective tenants to know how wonderful you are?
-Great landlords want great tenants, so as a MassLandlords member – and, therefore, by definition, a landlord with more than the average level of attention to your business – you should be able to rely on the so-called law of attraction, which provides that “like attracts like.”
-But, as with so many laws, we sometimes have an enforcement problem.
-To address that problem and to help like attract like, we are creating the Certified Massachusetts Landlord™, a system of voluntary certification (not to be confused with licensing).
+Wouldn’t you like prospective tenants to know that you're a great landlord?
+Great landlords want great tenants, so as a MassLandlords member – and, therefore, by definition, a landlord with more than the average level of attention to your business – you should be able to rely on the so-called law of attraction: "like attracts like."
+The problem historically is that third parties do not vouch for or certify housing providers, so renters have no way of knowing who's who.
+To address that problem and to help like attract like, we have created the Certified Massachusetts Landlord™, a system of voluntary certification (not to be confused with licensing).

-In a nutshell, starting Fall 2019, members may choose to agree to certain best practices, pass an online test, attend continuing education events, and showcase this information on a publicly searchable site.
+In a nutshell, since Fall 2019, members have been able to choose to agree to certain best practices, becoming certified by MassLandlords provisionally.
+The second and third levels of non-provisional certification involve passing an online test of legal competence and attending continuing education events.
+We showcase professional profiles of certified landlords on our publicly searchable site.

-When would-be renters see that you have been certified through MassLandlords, they will be able to count on high standards and best practices.
+When would-be renters see that you have been certified through MassLandlords, they can count on high standards and best practices.
 By jumping through the certification hoops, certified landlords may even be at less risk of costly litigation.
-And the program will help demonstrate that in this already highly regulated area of economic activity, lawmakers do not need to pass yet more laws for landlords to comply with.
+Our program helps demonstrate that in this already highly regulated area of economic activity, lawmakers do not need to pass yet more laws for landlords to comply with.

 Correcting Information Failure